Lighthouses of the Philippines: Southwest Luzon

 Date unknown.
 Active; focal plane 37 m (121 ft); white flash every 10 s.
 40 m (131 ft) square skeletal tower painted with red and white horizontal bands.
 No photo available but Google has a satellite view.
 The peninsula of Sangley Point shelters the Cavite Naval Base and includes a airstrip.
 The Directory usually does not list aeronautical beacons, but this one functions also as a marine navigational beacon.
 Located near the tip of the peninsula.
 Site and tower closed (military reservation).
 PCG-0049; Admiralty F2647; NGA 14288.

 Date unknown.
-Active; focal plane 11 m (36 ft); two red flashes every 3 s.
-11 m (36 ft) concrete tower on a square platform.
-No photo available but Google has a satellite view.
-Located in Canacao Bay south of the Cavite naval base.
-Accessible only by boat.
-Site open, tower closed.
+Listed as active; focal plane 11 m (36 ft); two red flashes every 3 s.
+This was an 11 m (36 ft) concrete tower on a square platform located in Canacao Bay south of the Cavite naval base.
+No photo available and the light is no longer seen in Google's satellite view.
+In December 2023 the Admiralty announced the light with a new onshore location, seen in this satellite view.
+Perhaps the light was moved to an existing communications tower.
+Site status unknown.
 Admiralty F2645.8; NGA 14287.3.

 Laguna and Rizal Provinces: Laguna de Bay Lighthouses